 - Provide any compensation such as statutory damages, attorney’s fees, and monetary relief.

-Conclusion, Yes your Business & Product names should be trademarked!
+In Conclusion, Yes your Business & Product names should be trademarked!

 Let Karana IP get you from Application ™ to Registered Trademark ®.

 If you have a new brand to protect, Karana IP has the ability to help you choose, protect, and enforce trademarks under state and federal law.
 Contact Karana IP Law, LLC, today if you have questions about the selection, registration, protection, or enforcement of your mark.
-If you would like to begin the trademark registration process, please submit a trademark intake form and Karana IP will contact you within 24 hours.